KunkunYang/KunkunYang.github.io/_pages/about.md

 * <b>I am currently accepting Master’s students in the research area of Digital Humanities, Information Systems, and E-Governance.
 I also welcome interested undergraduates to participate in my research projects.</b>

 # Recent News
 * April, 2026.
-One paper accepted by Annual International conference on digital humanities for East Asia Classics 2026 (DHEAC 2026).
+One paper accepted by the Annual International conference on digital humanities for East Asia Classics 2026 (DHEAC 2026).
 * March, 2026.
 Two long paper, one short paper, and one poster accepted by Digital Humanities 2026 (DH 2026).
 * August, 2025.
 I served on the organizing team of the International Symposium on Cultural Diversity and Digital Humanities 2025.
 * November, 2024.
-I attended 9th BRICS Young Scientist Forum and gave a talk.
+I attended the 9th BRICS Young Scientist Forum and gave a talk.
 * November, 2024.
-I attended CDH 2024 and presented one paper.
+I attended 2024 China Digital Humanities Annual Conference (CDH 2024) and presented one paper.
 * October, 2024.
-I attended CNAIS 2024.
+I attended the Annual Conference of China Association for Information Systems (CNAIS 2024).
 * June, 2024.
-I attended CSWIM 2024.
+I attended the 17th China Summer Workshop on Information Management (CSWIM 2024).
 * April, 2024.
 I attended iConference 2024 and presented one paper.
 Here is our poster [[Poster]](https://www.ideals.illinois.edu/items/129978).
 * July, 2023.
 I attended Digital Humanities 2023 (DH 2023) and presented one paper.
 Here is our poster [[Poster]](https://zekunyang.com/files/Poster_DH2023.pdf).
 * June, 2023.
 I attended Public Management Research Conference 2023 (PMRC 2023) and presented one paper.